crixo/k8s-as-backend/operator/README.md

 ```
 You'll get some initial log reflecting the current operator configuration, then app waits for works to do through CR, the next step.

-- Deploy your first operator **C**ustom**R**esource
+- Deploy your first operator **CustomResource**
 Open a dedicated terminal tab pointing to repo root.
 ```
 cd operator
 kubectl apply -f deploy/crds/k8s-as-backend.example.com_v1alpha1_k8sasbackend_cr.yaml
 ```
-Go back to the terminal/tab where is running the operaror app.
+Go back to the terminal/tab where is running the operator app.
 You should see a lot of logs describing the tasks accomplished and the deployed resources.

 - Verify the CR has been updated by the deployment workflow adding the PEM just created or founded.
 ```